Adhithi-co-uk/codeigniter-jwt/README.md

-# CodeIgniter 4 Application Starter Kit With JWT Rolebased Authentication
+# CodeIgniter 4 Starter Kit With JWT Rolebased Authentication

 ## What is CodeIgniter?